tanvir-git/odoo-documentation/content/applications/websites/website/pages/seo.rst

 - One for common Javascript code shared among frontend and backend (Bootstrap)

-- One for backend specific Javascript code (Odoo Web Client interface for your employees using Odoo)
+- One for backend specific Javascript code (CoquiAPPs Web Client interface for your employees using CoquiAPPs)

 Most visitors of your website will only need the first two bundles, resulting in a maximum of two Javascript files to load to render one